 Your Monterey boat is inspected at each step of the manufacturing process.
 Before leaving the factory, every Monterey boat undergoes a thorough check for systems operation, fit and finish.
 Your Monterey Dealer also performs a Pre-Delivery inspection prior to final delivery.
 When the new boat is delivered to you, the customer, a final check is performed during orientation.
-Both the Pre-Delivery and Final Delivery inspections are documented (New Boat Checklist) to ensure trouble free operation and returned to Monterey Boats.
+Both the Pre-Delivery and Final Delivery inspections are documented to ensure trouble free operation and returned to Monterey Boats.

-At the time of new boat delivery, your Monterey Dealer will ask you to sign the completed Warranty Registration and New Boat Checklist for the boat and other accessory equipment.
+At the time of new boat delivery, your Monterey Dealer will ask you to sign the completed Inspection Report at the same time as the Warranty Registrations for the boat and other accessory equipment.
 By signing these documents, you acknowledge that you have reviewed and understand all information.